Transition to Independence Process (TIP) Model

-- As a young person is pursuing his/her own goals, the TF works with the young person in:
+- As a young person is pursuing their own goals, the TF works with the young person in:

 - Applying their strengths and resources to advance progress and build a natural support network (e.g., having an older sibling helping the youth with their homework), and

-- Overcoming barriers and difficulties that emerge from the pursuit of a goal (e.g., teaching coping skills to manage one’s anxiety in the work place; learning social skills to build and maintain friendships and other relevant social supports; conducting mediation between a young person and their mother or girlfriend/boyfriend; teaching problem solving & decision making).
+- Overcoming barriers and difficulties that emerge from the pursuit of a goal (e.g., teaching coping skills to manage their anxiety in the workplace; learning social skills to build and maintain friendships and other relevant social supports; conducting mediation between a young person and their mother or significant other; teaching problem solving & decision making).

 - Service Platform Options for the TIP Model

-- The TIP Model is typically provided using a case management approach with each TF having no more than 15 youth and/or young people at a time.
+- The TIP Model is typically provided using a "case management" platform with each TF having no more than 15 youth and/or young adults at a time.

 - Group Activities and Functions: Group activities can be used for socializing or for particular activities.

-- These might be initiated by the Peers or the TFs, but are always based on the interest of some of the young people.
+- These might be initiated by the Peers, or the TFs, but are always based on the interest of some of the young people.
+Some examples include: